GeekChicGoddess/react-meetup/README.md

 So far, everything we've built lives in the `App` component, which the `index.js` file in our `src` file renders.
 Let's call this the home page of our app - a screen full of users.

-To learn how React Router, we're going to explicitly tell it to render the `PersonListContainer` component (and everything inside it) when anyone visits the root `/` path of the app.
+To learn how React Router works, we're going to explicitly tell it to render the `PersonListContainer` component (and everything inside it) when anyone visits the root `/` path of the app.

 Open up `src/index.js` and add the following line to your import statements: